MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Swap Double Buffer (parallel)
 -----------------------------

-To prevent the :ref:`invalid content of the display panel <section_display_direct>`, the BSP should provide another MCU buffer (the same size as the first buffer) where the drawings are performed.
+To prevent :ref:`flickering in the display panel <section_display_direct>`, the BSP should provide another MCU buffer (the same size as the first buffer) where the drawings are performed.
 The first buffer, for its part, is dedicated to the refreshing of the display panel.
 Double buffering avoids flickering and inconsistent rendering: it is well suited to high quality animations.
 This is the notion of **double buffer**.
-This new buffer is often called **back buffer**, and the first buffer is often called **frame buffer** or **front buffer**.
+This new buffer is usually called **back buffer**, and the first buffer is usually called **frame buffer** or **front buffer**.
 The two buffers in MCU memory alternately play the role of the back buffer and the frame buffer.
 The display panel address is alternatively changed from one buffer to the other.

-The *flush* step consists in switching (or swapping) the two buffers: the frame buffer becomes the back buffer and the back buffer the frame buffer.
+The *flush* step consists in switching (or swapping) the two buffers: the frame buffer becomes the back buffer and the back buffer becomes the frame buffer.

 .. figure:: images/ui_display_double.*
    :alt: Swap Double Buffer